C4 spinal cord injuries make up about 15.3% of all spinal cord injuries, making them the most common level of injury.

 A complete spinal cord injury refers to damage that cuts all the way across the spinal cord, leaving no spared neural connections.
 This means that there are no pathways connecting areas below your level of injury to the brain.

-As a result, individuals with complete C4 spinal cord injuries generally cannot control movements or feel sensations below the C4 level of injury.
+As a result, individuals with complete C4 spinal cord injuries cannot control movements or feel sensations below the C4 level of injury.

 In contrast, an incomplete spinal cord injury refers to partial spinal cord damage.
 Some connections between the brain and areas below the level of injury will exist and as a result, individuals may be able to move or feel areas below the C4 level of injury.